Peachtree Corners, Georgia: Arts and culture

-Other annual events include the "Peachtree Corners Festival" that includes arts and crafts, live music, shows, and food, as well as the "Holiday Glow on the Town Green" evening event featuring live choral performances, the Holiday Glow in the Corners Parade, and the lighting of the great tree.
+Other annual events include the "Peachtree Corners Festival" that includes arts and crafts, live music, shows, and food, as well as the "Holiday Glow on the Town Green" evening event featuring live choral performances and the lighting of the great tree and 6-foot Menorah.
+Peachtree Corners also hosts the Atlanta Sci-Fi Film Festival supported by HBO.

 The Gwinnett County Public Library system operates the Peachtree Corners branch in Peachtree Corners.

 Parks and recreation

 Peachtree Corners has multiple parks including the Chattahoochee River National Recreation Area along the Chattahoochee River, the Medlock Bridge Chattahoochee River National Recreation Area with river access, the 12 acre Holcomb Bridge Park overlooking the river and having improvements including an amphitheater, the 30 acre Jones Bridge Park with pavilions, a community building, soccer fields, other enhancements, and river frontage, as well as the 93 acre multiple amenity Pinckneyville Park.
 The 227-acre (918,636.41 m2) Simpsonwood Park has 2,140 linear feet (652.27 m) of river frontage along the Chattahoochee River.

 Peachtree Corners is home to the headquarters for the Southern Section of the United States Tennis Association (USTA).
-Many neighborhoods have swimming, exercise, garden, clubhouse, and tennis facilities, and the public membership Life Time Athletic and Tennis - Peachtree Corners has indoor and outdoor tennis courts including a tennis stadium, fitness accommodations, indoor and outdoor pools, classes, programs, and other amenities.

-Peachtree Corners has several membership fitness centers in addition to the Robert D. Fowler Family YMCA, as well as a multi-lane bowling center and restaurant.

-There are many nearby golf clubs, some with restaurants, bars, fitness centers, swimming pools, reception rooms, and/or accommodations.

-The city has an indoor amusement park called Nitro Zone with 127,000sqft of activities.

 Peachtree Corners has an outdoor mall, The Forum on Peachtree Parkway, with multiple restaurants and boutique shops.
 The Peachtree Corners Town Center, which is on the other side of Peachtree Parkway across from The Forum, also has multiple restaurants, as well as a movie theater, an amphitheater, a 2,500-square-foot Veterans Monument organized by the Peachtree Corners Veterans Monument Association, and the Town Green.
 The $103 million project was developed in a partnership between the city government of Peachtree Corners and Fuqua Development.
 A thrust arch style 14-foot wide walkway pedestrian bridge crossing Peachtree Parkway features two elevators and two sets of stairs and connects the Town Center and The Forum.
 The bridge also connects to a trail along the stream that is adjacent to the Town Center that is part of the Corners Connector Trail system, which system provides passage to trails along Peachtree Corners Circle and Medlock Bridge Road as well as to paths that stretch north to the city of Duluth and beyond.

 Each year Peachtree Corners conducts public participation road running events including the four mile (6.437 kilometers) “Light Up The Corners Glow Run” and the one kilometer “Twilight Trot”.